stuerp/foo_input_pmd/README.md

 * Fixed: Samples loaded from .WAV files played at the wrong frequency.
 * Fixed: Songs with two PPZ bank specifications did not load both banks.
+* Fixed: Renamed the setting "Use Rhythm" to "Use SSG".

 v0.4.0, 2023-10-08, *"Rough edges, be gone!"*